superhaNds/superhaNds.github.io/_posts/2017-10-10-alg-struct.md

 ## Groups ##

 Lastly, we will see groups.
 A group is a monoid with an inverse.
-Elements in the carrier set should have a unique inverse, which when combined with the binary operation returns the identity element.
-Symbolically, `x * inv(x) = e = inv(x) * x`.
+Elements in the carrier set should have a unique inverse that, when combined with the binary operation should return identity element.
+Symbolically, \\(x \cdot x^{-1} = \varepsilon = x^{-1}\cdot x\\).

-We model the inverse by a unary function that returns the inverse element of the argument.
+We model the inverse by a unary function that returns the inverse element of the argument, since each element must have an inverse.

 ```java
 public class Group<A> extends Monoid<A> {